e457/TIC-TAC-TOE-project/readme.md

 Before I submitted the Tic-Tac-Toe MVP, I worked locally on my text editor to problem solve and bug fix.
 This helped with the distrubtion of the 3X3 grid.
 As I wanted to make sure the grid had efficient alignment with the size and grid spaces in-between.
 Moreover, the cognitive load would of been reduced as more bugs could be tracked.

-Reflection on key design challenges, innovations and how they were solved (with examples).

 ##

 One key pre-design challenge was declaring the winner in the game.
 The winner function should accept a board as input, and return the winner of the board if there is one.
 If player 1 won the game, the function should return this result.
 This was developed using switch case statements of each grid square possbility.